npty/sui-example/README.md

-# ITS Example
+# Interchain Transfer Example

-This is an example of how to send ITS token from Sui to EVM chain.
+This is an example of sending ITS token from Sui and XRPL to other chains.

 ## Preparation